ipesek/jsxgraphbook/src/3_8_functions.md

 Let us look closely to `[function(x){return Math.sin(x);},-Math.PI,Math.PI]`.
 With type _functiongraph_ we told JSXGraph that we will be drawing a function on some interval, therefore we need to provide the function we want to draw.
 `function(x){return Math.sin(x);}` does just that.
-Here we use anonymous function `function(x)` where we provide parameter `x`, that is used by JSXgraph to provide `x` values from the interval we have set with second and third element of the list.
+Here we use anonymous function `function(x)` where we provide parameter `x`, that is used by JSXGraph to provide `x` values from the interval we have set with second and third element of the list.
 In our case this is `-Math.PI, Math.PI`.
 Now we have to define a function that will return a value ($y-coordinate$) for the given $x$.
 This was done by `{return Math.sin(x);}`.
 We have to use reserved word `return` which is followed by a function, in our case `Math.sin(x)`.
 We end this with `;}` which must use to end the statement and the function.